 The Terceira Blockade: Captain McDonald was certainly an adventurer in his exploits at sea.
 His death notice makes reference to his having participated in the blockade of Terceira (Azores) involving British forces during the so called ‘Liberal Wars’ of the Portugese Civil War of 1828 to 1836.
-WMcD Death Notice
+Captain McDonald’s Obituary

 The obituary reference appears to be the only record of his involvement, that exploit having apparently been lost in the lore of our Wilson family.
 A little research has dug out the pertinent facts of this conflict and the part the British played in it, and by implication the presence of Captain McDonald and we may reasonably conclude his merchant schooner ‘Good Intent’.

-Perhaps, as history shows was often the case in these sorts of circumstances, William made excellent profits on this dangerous venture – sufficient maybe to grade up from his much smaller schooner of 92 tons, to the full size sailing ship Britomart of 242 tons, immediately prior to sailing to Australia in 1833.
+Perhaps, as history shows was often the case in these sorts of circumstances, William made excellent profits on this dangerous venture – sufficient maybe (as we assumed – incorrectly for that date, but not for a later date) to grade up from his much smaller schooner of 92 tons, to the full size barque sailing ship Britomart of 242 tons, immediately prior to sailing to Australia in 1834.

 By way of background this record from Wikipedia tells us what the conflict was about.
 The link following is an excerpt from a historical source document ‘Tales of the Wars’.
 We have highlighted certain of its contents to illustrate the British involvement – they were not belligerents, rather they were there in order to protect British commercial interests.
 We might reasonably conclude that Captain McDonald was there to advance his own commercial interests.
 The story makes interesting reading of the plots and subplots of all the parties, neutrals and belligerents, who participated.
 The Blockade of Terceira by Dom Miguel